Does Your Teen Break Curfew? How to Get Your Child to Come Home on Time

 July 23, 2012 by Rebecca Wolfenden

 Picture this: It’s late and getting later.
 Jessica was supposed to be home an hour ago and Marie, Jessica’s mom, feels her blood pressure ratcheting upwards with every tick of the kitchen clock.
 Marie alternates between fear for her daughter’s safety, and anger at being late for curfew — again.
 When Jessica finally walks in 30 minutes later, Marie explodes: “Do you have any idea what time it is?
 I’m sick and tired of you waltzing in here at all hours — you’re grounded for a month!!”
 Sound familiar?

-Curfew issues are one of the top questions we get on the Parental Support Line — especially during the summer months.
+Curfew issues are one of the top questions we get on the 1-on-1 Coaching — especially during the summer months.
 Parents are frustrated over this issue, and rightly so.
 An exasperated dad recently said to me, “My kid knows how to tell time, but he can’t seem to make it home by curfew.
 What’s going on?”
 If you’re facing this dilemma right now, you are probably angry, irritated and frustrated with your child.
 You might have tried nagging, lecturing and grounding to no avail.
 So how can you get your teen to listen and comply with the curfew you’ve set?

 The first thing we recommend is that you think of your family as a business — if you come in late to work, your boss is not going to jump on you when you walk in and start screaming, “Who do you think you are?
 Do you have any idea what time it is?”
 Chances are, your boss will approach you later and let you know that your continued tardiness is unacceptable and that you will experience consequences if it continues.
 No emotion, no speeches — yet the expectation for your behavior is clear and straightforward.